 Our Firebird Tutu Greeting card features a close up of the tutu worn by Margot Fonteyn in the Sadler's Wells Ballet production of The Firebird (worn in 1954).
 It was designed by Natalia Goncharova and photographed by Hugh McDermott. © Royal Opera House Collections.
-You can see the other tutu cards available here
+See our full Greeting Cards collection here.

 An image of the full tutu is on the back of the card and includes a description of what goes into making a tutu and the materials used: